DelineaXPM/dsv-k8s/README.md

 If it is absent then the _default_ mapping is used.

-The `setAnnotation`, `addAnnotation` and `updateAnnotation` contain the path to the DSV Secret that will be used to modified the Kubernetes Secret being admitted.
+The `setAnnotation`, `addAnnotation` and `updateAnnotation` contain the path to the DSV Secret that the injector will use to mutate the submitted Kubernetes Secret.

 * `addAnnotation` adds missing fields without overwriting or removing existing fields.
 * `updateAnnotation` adds and overwrites existing fields but does not remove fields.
 * `setAnnotation` overwrites fields and removes fields that do not exist in the DSV Secret.

-Only one of these should be specified on any given Secret, however, if more than one are defined then the order of precedence is `setAnnotation` then `addAnnotation` then `updateAnnotation`.
+A Kubernetes Secret should specify only one of these, however, if the Secret specifies more than one then, the order of precedence is `setAnnotation` then `addAnnotation` then `updateAnnotation`.

 ### Examples